 The Arkansas Chapter forms an NF Endurance team that participates in the Little Rock Marathon annually.
 Our team is the largest charity team during the marathon weekend.
 The LR Marathon provides a great atmosphere for our team and helps us celebrate at the finish line with a Team Celebration area.
-Team registration for the 2017 LR Marathon is live at the NF Endurance website team page: https://join.ctf.org/little-rock/events/nfe-2017-little-rock-marathon
+Registration for the 2019 LR Marathon is now open!
+Register here.

 If you are interested in making more of your miles by being connected to an NF Hero, let us introduce you to a local NF Hero.
 Knowing you are making a difference in the life of a child can certainly motivate you to conquer any distance.

 Below, meet several of our LR Marathon NF Heroes and let them inspire you to get to the finish line.
 Our Heroes would like to congratulate you on your training and look forward to meeting you at the finish line!

 Hannah was diagnosed with Neurofibromatosis (NF1) at age 2.
 When Hannah’s mom hear the the doctor say she has a genetic disorder called Neurofibromatosis, Jennifer recalled: